 Head lice also thrive in human climates.
 They prefer moist, damp environments which are usually around the base of the head where the neck meets the hairline.
 Summertime sweating can create a welcoming environment for head lice on anyone’s scalp.

 Searches for head lice or head lice treatment are up about 25% in the summer months versus winter months.
 For this reason, it’s always a good idea, no matter what the weather is doing, to remember what to watch for!

-–Talk to summer camps or sports camps about how they are dealing with possible head lice infestations.
+-Talk to summer camps or sports camps about how they are dealing with possible head lice infestations.
 Often time, no one even thinks of the possibility before hosting a camp.
 Contact the counselor in charge and suggest possible head lice checks in the camp that could do a lot to prevent spreading.
-Lice Clinics of America offers head lice checks for local camps.
+Lice Clinics of Texas offers head lice checks for local camps.

 -Talk to your kids about not sharing pillows, blankets, hats, hairbrushes, or any other items with cousins, friends, or teammates that could give them head lice.
 The average person who has head lice has 10-15 adult lice on their scalp.
 Female head lice lay about 10 eggs per day.
 You can see how quickly the problem can escalate!
 Nits are often transferred from person to person from these personal items.
 When in doubt, machine wash items in hot water to ensure all nits or head lice are removed.
 Thoroughly vacuum and disinfect items or carpets as well to remove traces of nits or head lice.

 -Make sure your children are protected by nitpicking through their hair and watching for signs of head lice.
 This means running a comb through their hair strands and watching for nits, rashes, or bite marks.
 The fecal matter from head lice can cause allergic reactions on the scalp.
 The rashes and irritation you are seeing is a result of that and the saliva from bite marks, as well.